rnihesh/xlventures-hack/README.md

 - **Planner + specialist agents:** a LangGraph orchestrator builds a plan per request and dispatches specialist nodes (risk analysis, action drafting, retrieval, explanation).
 Durable checkpointing lets a run pause at a human-approval interrupt and resume later.
 - **Memory and learning:** approvals, rejections, and downstream outcomes are stored and distilled into lessons that bias future planning and confidence scoring.
-- **Retrieval:** precedent and policy context are pulled from a pgvector store (with a deterministic in-memory fallback offline) so recommendations cite similar past situations.
+- **Retrieval:** precedent and policy context are pulled from a pgvector store so recommendations cite similar past situations.
 - **Policy:** a guardrail layer evaluates each candidate against domain limits and approval thresholds before it is ever shown.
 - **Eval:** a golden-scenario harness scores recommendation quality across components and outcomes, so changes are measured, not guessed.